hanwenzhang123/hanwenzhang123/README.md

 💻 CURRENT WORK

-I am currently working as a Software Engineer at a Healthcare company creating software solutions that offer the best user experience, my main skill is in Javascript and its front-end framework React.js building user interfaces, using Node.js, Express.js, and Mongoose handling the back-end APIs, and working on data using SQL and MongoDB.
+I am currently working as a Software Engineer at a Healthcare company creating software solutions that offer the best user experience, my main skill is in Javascript/TypeScript and its front-end framework React.js building user interfaces, using Node.js, Express.js, and Mongoose handling the back-end APIs, and working on data using SQL and MongoDB.

 🖥 MY MISSION